-Some conferences actually have time set aside for this activity, so if it is important to you, select conferences that offer this as part of the package.
+Some conferences actually have time set aside for pitching, so if it is important to you, select conferences that offer this as part of the package.
 If in doubt, call to find out.
-Be prepared; as such, select your best work(s) and write a memo or query to give to the editors/publishers you plan to approach.
+Be prepared; as such, select your best work(s) and write and rehearse a pitch or query to give to the editors/publishers you plan to approach.
 Having your story/article well thought out will save you wasting both your own time and that of other people.
 It will also show your professionalism and commitment.

 One final word of caution: do not give in to the urge to just approach editors and pitch your work — it can be a major turn-off and presents future obstacles to your landing work with that company.
-You do not want to build a reputation of being difficult.
+You do not want to build a reputation for being rude.

 Those who get the most from attending writers’ conferences are those individuals who are serious about their craft, and as such are prepared for the conference and know their expectations before attending.
 One thing is sure — even if you do not get a solid lead to work, the networking opportunities to be resulting from attending are unparalleled.